jchansen/cft2013/README.md

 The repo for the Code for Tucson inaugural event

+Team members:
-Thomas Williams - reporting for coding.
+Thomas Williams
+Michael Patterson
+Jason Hansen
+Holly Schultz